geo000/Semantic_labelling_for_EO/README.md

 # Requesting data from Sentinel Hub API

 All the code required to obtain sentinel 2 data is [here](https://github.com/ThomasJames/Spectral_Indices/blob/master/data_request.py)
-The ```Sentinel_request``` class contains methods to obtain a single image of all bands, or a large batch of images of a specified band.
+The ```SentinelRequest``` class contains methods to obtain a single image of all bands, or a large batch of images of a specified band.

 ## Prerequisite